mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/studio-deployment-settings.md

 If you have a licensed app in the Mendix Cloud which you want to deploy directly to an environment, you need to select a target environment where Mendix Studio Pro will deploy your app when you **Deploy to Licensed Cloud Node**.
 For more information on licensed apps and environments, see [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) and [Environments](/developerportal/deploy/environments/).

 {{% alert color="info" %}}
-By default the target environment is set to *Build Only*, which means that your app will not be deployed directly to an environment from Studio Pro, and you will receive an error **No target selected** if you publish from Studio.
+By default the target environment is set to *Build Only*, which means that your app will not be deployed directly to an environment from Studio Pro.

-When you deploy to a target environment from Mendix Studio Pro, the deployment will also restart the target environment.
+When you deploy to a target environment from Studio Pro, the deployment will also restart the target environment.
 {{% /alert %}}

 ## 2 Selecting the Target Environment